bleonheart/Lilia/documentation/docs/libraries/lia.darkrp.md

 **Purpose**

-Checks whether a position is free of solid contents, players, NPCs, and props within a 35-unit sphere.
+Checks whether a position is free of solid contents, players, NPCs, props, and entities flagged with `NotEmptyPos` within a 35-unit sphere.

 **Parameters**